tkellogg/tkellogg.github.com/_posts/2024-12-09-ai-engineer.md

 but it's extremely noisy, so it's hard to recommend.
 Feel free to scrape [my account][bsky] for followers.

 That's it!
 I hope that helps.

+# Footnotes
+* [1] "prior ML experience is a liability" turned out to be quite a controversial statement.
+I've followed it up with [a new post](/blog/2024/12/10/ml-liability) expanding on the pros and cons of prior ML experience.

 # Discussion
 * [Hacker News](https://news.ycombinator.com/item?id=42371315)